tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/cubing.md

 ## Getting Started {#getting-started}
 ---
-If you're new to cubing, here are three steps to get started!
+If you're new to cubing, here are some steps to get started!

 ### Learn